 1. The most important defense mechanism is applying common sense

 There is little you can do when dealing with a fake account, especially if the scammer put some good thought into it to make it very convincing.
 However, beware of the red flags that pop up, such as infrequent status or photo updates.
 A real account will probably be old enough and have many photos friends and followers and thousands of activities, while the fake ones will have just a handful of photos, maybe 5 – 10 and no events.

 Low engagement and inconsistent contact might be another warning sign.
 Similarly, although you might need a loving person, avoid one who suddenly decides to tell you they are in love with you after just a few engagements.
 Usually, this is unrealistic and should alert you of a possible scam.

 Avoid putting your photos and personal information casually on the internet.
 Scammers might use it to carry out fraud that only you will be the suspect.

 In your quest for finding love online, remember that there are many oil rig scammers.
 Double check their story and perform Google searches of their names.
 A real account will have several other active accounts in different social media platforms, such as Twitter, Facebook, and Instagram.
 If someone claims that they work in a place far away from excellent phone service, then you probably don’t need them at that moment because they cannot give you the attention and company that you seek for in the first place.

-While many oil rig dating scams run scot-free without any detection, there are various ways with which you can identify one of them.
+While many oil rig dating scams run scot-free without any detection, there are various ways with which you can identify one of them (like doing a quick background check).
 As most try to build trust with the prey, they almost always use the same kind of routine.
 To stay safe from scammers, keep your head in the game and beware of any red flags.
 Prompt them to do something for you before you send them any money and most of them will scatter.
 Stay safe in the dating game.